9.1 Reviewing eligibility

 Reinstatement of eligibility

-Recipients whose assistance is cancelled or reduced for one or three months because of non-compliance with participation requirements need to reapply or request reinstatement after the expiration of the penalty time period, and must meet the participation requirements in order to re-qualify.
-At reinstatement, a new participation agreement is signed.
+Individuals whose assistance is cancelled or reduced for one or three months because of non-compliance with participation requirements need to reapply or request reinstatement after the expiration of the penalty time period, and must meet the participation requirements to re-qualify.
+At reinstatement, a new participation agreement and/or action is completed.

 If an adult member of a benefit unit fails to comply with program requirements for an extended period (beyond the initial ineligibility period) the benefit unit continues to receive assistance less the pro-rated share of assistance attributable to the adult member in non-compliance.
 If that member chooses to comply with the requirements at the end of the ineligibility period, then the pro-rated share is restored for the benefit unit.